David-Reset/Concrete-Structures-Constructability-Framework/README.md

 Three browser-based tools live in the `tools/` folder.
 Each one is a single HTML file you open locally (double-click, or serve it) — they run entirely in your browser, upload nothing, and read or write only the files you hand them (`data.json`, images, and `CHANGELOG.md`).
 The rubric beside them is a written reference, not a program.

 - **Data Manager** (`tools/framework-data-manager.html`) — the main content tool.
 It turns Google Form responses into properly structured `data.json`: load the current `data.json` and the response CSVs, then work through an inbox of new entries, edits and comments.
 You can accept an item, reject it (with an optional reason that is kept with the record), send a rejected item back to the inbox for another look, manage an entry's comments, and review unpublished **drafts** before publishing them.
-A **Triage map** tab edits which questionnaire answers surface each entry, with a plain-English "Surfaces when…" summary, validation and a dry-run simulator; a **tag manager** edits the element and stage vocabularies (add a tag inline while tagging an entry, or rename/remove one and have affected entries repointed).
-Saving an edited entry stamps its review date automatically.
 It exports an updated `data.json`.
 This is the tool the workflow below uses.
 - **Framework Doctor** (`tools/framework-doctor.html`) — a read-only health check.
 Load `data.json` and point it at the `images/` folder, and it reports **missing images** (referenced by an entry but not in the folder — these break on the live site) and **orphan images** (in the folder but referenced by nothing — safe to delete), along with data-integrity and overview checks.
 It changes nothing; you can copy or download the report as plain text.
 Run it before you commit.
 - **Image Formatter** (`tools/framework-image-formatter.html`) — prepares images for the `images/` folder.
 Drop in one or many images and it re-encodes them (WebP, PNG, JPEG, or keep original, with a per-image override), and checks each filename for clashes against `data.json` and the other images, with one-click **make-unique** naming.
 Because re-encoding rewrites the file, it also strips embedded metadata such as GPS coordinates and camera/device info — a useful privacy step for site photographs.
 - **Evidence rating rubric** (`tools/evidence-rating-rubric.md`) — the rule maintainers follow when assigning an entry's High / Medium / Low evidence support and writing its summary.
 See [Evidence support](#evidence-support).

 ### Reviewing and publishing submissions (maintainers)

 Form responses never go live on their own — nothing user-submitted is published until a maintainer has reviewed and de-identified it.
-This is handled by the **Data Manager** (`tools/framework-data-manager.html`).
+This is handled by the **Data Manager** (`tools/framework-data-manager.html`), a self-contained tool that runs entirely in your browser (nothing is uploaded).
 It turns the raw form responses into properly structured entries, edits, and comments, lets you check and clean each one, and exports an updated `data.json`.

 1. In Google Forms, open each form's **Responses** tab and download the responses as CSV (**⋮ → Download responses (.csv)**).
 You may have up to three CSVs — new entries, edits, and comments.
-2. Open `tools/framework-data-manager.html` in your browser (you can just double-click it).
+2. Open `tools/framework-data-manager.html` in your browser (you can just double-click it — it works offline and uploads nothing).
 3. Load the current `data.json`, then drag in the response CSV(s) — one, two, or all three, in any order.
 Each box accepts only its own file type, and the Data Manager detects each form type automatically from the column headers and skips any response you've already processed.
 A **Loaded files** list shows what's in, and you can unload any file with its **×**.
 4. Work through each item:
    - **New entries** arrive pre-filled and structured.
-Pick the dimension (if the submitter chose "Not sure"), confirm the auto-generated stable `id` (it warns if the id already exists), tag the structural element(s) and construction stage(s), set which triage answers should surface the entry, fill the `range` for each threshold band, add search keywords, and attach any de-identified images.
+Pick the dimension (if the submitter chose "Not sure"), confirm the auto-generated stable `id` (it warns if the id already exists), fill the `range` for each threshold band, add search keywords, and attach any de-identified images.
 A live preview beside each field shows exactly how it will look on the site.
    - **Edits** show the proposed change next to the live entry, so you apply it in place.
    - **Comments** show the parsed comment to approve, tidy, or skip; the displayed name follows the submitter's choice (or "Anonymous").
 5. **De-identify as you go** — remove any project, company, client, or designer names, site addresses, or title blocks from text and images.